Back to school 2019

-Ms Stephens recommends including an ice pack in the lunch box for food safety, and encouraging children to have refrigerated snacks at little lunch to ensure they're cold.
+Ms Stephens recommends including an ice pack in the lunch box for food safety, and encouraging children to have refrigerated snacks at recess to ensure they're cold.

 “Don't try to introduce too many new things at once — work with what your child likes,” she said.
 “You just need to get kids to trial it.”

 Senior consultant paediatrician Dr Joseph Tam said a good lifestyle was essential to success at school, but parents and care-givers could often find it frustrating to establish healthy directions for the family.

 “Physicians, dietitians, nurses and fitness experts in the USA have developed the 95210 program,” he said.